Chris Fleming (comedian): Gayle

-The soundtrack was composed by Brian Heveron-Smith, Tom Lowery, and Chris Hartford.
-The series is filmed in Fleming's hometown in Massachusetts.
+The soundtrack is by Brian Heveron-Smith, Tom Lowery, and Chris Hartford.
+The series is filmed in Fleming's hometown of Stow, Massachusetts.

 Forbes reported that, in the off-seasons of filming Gayle, Fleming worked as an SAT tutor.

-Circa 2013, comedian Margaret Cho grew an interest in the show.
+Circa 2013, comedian Margaret Cho became interested in the show.
 In 2013, she guest starred in the episode "Chibby Point" as Yo-Yo Ma, whom Gayle kidnapped from a Barnes & Noble.

-In 2014, the Gayle team went on a US tour with the show titled Gayle Live.
+In 2014, the Gayle team went on a US tour with the show Gayle Live.

-Although much of their hometown supports the series, with some neighbors even participating as actors, Fleming claimed,"There's one woman, who a lot of [Gayle] was inspired by, who is NOT happy about it, at all...[she's] absolutely pissed [because her full name is used for a background character].
-I forget to change people's names sometimes, so a lot of my life has been trying to explain to people's faces that something that is very obviously about them is not about them."
+Although much of their hometown supports the series, with some neighbors even participating as actors, Fleming has said:There's one woman who a lot of [Gayle] was inspired by who is NOT happy about it at all...[she's] absolutely pissed [because her full name is used for a background character].
+I forget to change people's names sometimes, so a lot of my life has been trying to explain to people's faces that something that is very obviously about them is not about them.

-Fleming has expressed regret that COMPANY IS COMING, a viral 2015 short featuring Gayle, is the series' best known project and "what I get stopped at airports for."
-They dislike when Gayle is known purely as a "crazy mom character," claiming their character transcends the stereotype: "I've played that character for so long I have such love for her...there's so many different facets to her.
+Fleming has expressed regret that COMPANY IS COMING, a viral 2015 short featuring Gayle, is the series' best-known project and "what I get stopped at airports for."
+Fleming dislikes when Gayle is seen purely as a "crazy mom," claiming the character transcends the stereotype: I've played that character for so long I have such love for her...there's so many different facets to her.
 That's just one part of her being.
 I hate that that's what people think of her in general.
-There's so many other beautiful shades to her psyche."
+There's so many other beautiful shades to her psyche.